 Both retailers engage in a battle of prices on a daily basis.
 When all prices are averaged out, Home Depot and Lowe's proved to have essentially the same prices.

 Lowe's and Home Depot stores engage in competitive pricing, so it is common to find similar popular items priced within pennies of each other.
 Less popular items (plumbing, electrical, HVAC) tend to have the greatest price disparity.

 Wider Brand Opportunities

 Both Lowe's and Home Depot carry store brands and exclusive brands.
 Lowe's has Kobalt and Task Force branded tools, both reviewed as decent but falling short of stellar.
 Home Depot's exclusive tool brands include Husky, Ryobi, and RIDGID.
-Lowe's is also the store that carries Pella new-construction windows, while Home Depot carries Andersen windows.
+Lowe's is the store that carries Pella new-construction windows, while Home Depot carries Andersen windows.
 Home Depot has Behr and Glidden paints; Lowe's has Valspar and some Sherwin-Williams paints.

-Both stores tend to be focused on steering customers to store and exclusive brands.
-No reviewers complained about issues like aisle end-caps devoted to store and exclusive brands.
-But many did take issue with the quality of those brands.
-In particular, Lowe's customers complained about Kobalt tools and Home Depot customers complained about Husky brand tools.
+Both stores tend to be focused on steering customers to specific brands.
+No reviewers complained about issues like aisle end-caps devoted to store and exclusive brands, but many did take issue with the quality of those brands.
+In particular, Lowe's customers complained about Kobalt tools, and Home Depot customers complained about Husky brand tools.

 Online Shopping and In-Store Pickup

 A number of reviewers mentioned Lowe's and Home Depot's online shopping experience in conjunction with store pickup.
 Both stores allow customers to make purchases online, thus tagging in-stock merchandise for pickup at a local store of the customer's choosing.